Three characterizations of a self-similar aperiodic 2-dimensional subshift: A self-similar symbolic dynamical system

-We observe that the scaled partition $\Pcal_2'$ is the same as $\Pcal_\Ucal$ up to a permutation $\beta_2$ of the indices of the atoms in such a way that $\beta_2\circ\sccode_0=\sccode_2'$.
-The partition $\Pcal_\Ucal$, the action $R_\Ucal$ and substitution $\beta_2:\A_2\to\A_0$ are given below. \begin{sageverbatim} sage: assert P2_scaled.is_equal_up_to_relabeling(PU) sage: beta2 = Substitution2d.from_permutation(PU.keys_permutation(P2_scaled)) \end{sageverbatim}
+We observe that the scaled partition $\Pcal_2'$ is the same as $\Pcal_\Zcal$ up to a permutation $\beta_2$ of the indices of the atoms in such a way that $\beta_2\circ\sccode_0=\sccode_2'$.
+The partition $\Pcal_\Zcal$, the action $R_\Zcal$ and substitution $\beta_2:\Acal_2\to\Acal_0$ are given below. \begin{sagecommandlinetcb} \begin{sagecommandline} sage: assert P2_scaled.is_equal_up_to_relabeling(PZ) sage: beta2 = Substitution2d.from_permutation(PZ.keys_permutation(P2_scaled)) \end{sagecommandline} \end{sagecommandlinetcb}

 By construction, the following diagrams commute:

 Using the above commutative properties, for every $\by\in\R^2/\Gamma_2$ and $\bn\in\Z^2$, we have